-The thickness of strata varies from few millimeters to several metres.
+The thickness of strata varies from a few millimeters to several meters.

 Sedimentary rocks have some kind of fossil in between their strata.

-Fossil is the solid part or an impression of a prehistoric animal or plant embedded in strata of sedimentary rocks.
+Fossil is the solid part or an impression of a prehistoric animal or plant embedded in strata of the rocks.

-Sedimentary rocks are widely spread on the earth surface but to a shallow depth.
+These rocks are widely spread on the earth’s surface but to a shallow depth.

-The individual rock particles are first broken from rocks and then transported by running water, ocean currents, and glaciers or even by wind from one place to another.
+The individual rock particles are first broken from rocks and then transported by running water, ocean currents, and glaciers or even by the wind from one place to another.

 Sedimentation is the process by which rock-forming material is deposited.

 It can settle in a calmer lake or ocean waters or places where the transporter no longer has enough energy to carry them further.

-These are identified as riverine, lacustrine (formed by lake), glacial or aeolian (formed by wind) sedimentary rocks with reference to their deposition near rivers, lakes, glacier or deserts respectively.
+These are identified as riverine, lacustrine (formed by a lake), glacial or aeolian (formed by wind) sedimentary rocks with reference to their deposition near rivers, lakes, glaciers or deserts respectively.

 Sandstone, shale, limestone, and dolomite are examples of sedimentary rocks.